Stellarium/stellarium/.github/issue_template.md

 Also look into the User Guide before reporting unexpected but correct behaviour.
 Don't report in this case.

+If you miss translations, please help us with your language and join our translators at Transifex: https://www.transifex.com/stellarium/stellarium/dashboard/

 If you want to report a feature wish, delete these template lines above and below, and fill in.

 If you want to report a bug, please make sure to update and verify the bug still exists in the current version.